Beginner’s Guide#

 If after doing your research you find that you don’t have any RF path to the network, don’t despair; there is an alternative.
 The nodes have the capability of ‘tunneling’ over the Internet to another node.
 While this isn’t a radio connection, it will let you get on the network until such time as the network has grown into your area.

 In order to establish a tunnel, you’ll need an additional piece of network equipment beyond the node itself.
-The current preferred device is the Mikrotik hAP AC Lite router which when running AREDN® firmware will provide your node access to the Internet (plus a host of other really useful features when running a ham network in your shack).
-Current price on Amazon is about $50.
+The current preferred device is the Mikrotik hAP ac3 router which when running AREDN® firmware will provide your node access to the Internet, plus a host of other really useful features when running a ham network in your shack.

 Recommended equipment#